 - Use Dairy Free margarine or Butter Flavored Crisco

 I am not one to be brand loyal…but the secret to my success for these is Betty Crocker Gluten Free Bisquick.
 Seriously one of the only gluten free flour mixes that doesn’t have a funny aftertaste.
-Totally worth it for me to make “normal” substitutes for my kids.
+Worth it for me to make “normal” substitutes for my kids.

 These cookies need to be small…just like the boxed wafers.
 I took 1 tsp of dough and made them into small balls.
-Then place them on a parchment lined baking sheet and bake them at 350 degrees F for about 9 minutes.
-Keep an eye on them…everyones ovens are different and these can go from dough to burnt fairly quickly
+Then place them on a parchment-lined baking sheet and bake them at 350 degrees F for about 9 minutes.
+Keep an eye on them…everyone’s ovens are different, and these can go from dough to burn relatively quickly

-You will want them to have this great golden color when the come out.
+You will want these Gluten Free Vanilla Wafers to have this great golden color when the come out.
 Allow them to cool on the baking sheet for a few minutes before moving them to a cooling rack.

 Store in an airtight container and enjoy!
 My kids faces lit up when I gave them each a small bowlful.
 Love at first bite.